 “Where computer science and physics meet biology.”

 The Center for Systems Biology Dresden (CSBD) is an initiative of the Max-Planck Society in collaboration with the Technische Universität Dresden (TUD), one of the eleven German Excellence Universities.
 The CSBD was started in 2010 by the Max Planck Institute of Molecular Cell Biology and Genetics (MPI-CBG) and the Max Planck Institute for the Physics of Complex Systems (MPI-PKS) with the generous support of the Saxon State Ministry for Higher Education, Research and the Arts, the BMBF, and the Klaus Tschira Stiftung.
 The CSBD emerged from the joint interdisciplinary research program between MPI-CBG and MPI-PKS.
 Gene Myers joined the center in 2012 as its Founding Director and Tschira Chair.
 In 2014, Ivo Sbalzarini became the TUD Chair of Scientific Computing for Systems Biology at the center.
-Together with Frank Jülicher, a Director at the MPI-PKS, the center has taken shape and currently has Jan Brugues and Michael Hiller as additional Research Group Leaders within the center who are also affiliated with both Max Planck institutes.
+Together with Frank Jülicher, a Director at the MPI-PKS, the center has taken shape.

 Our vision is to develop theoretical and computational approaches to biological systems across different scales, from molecules to cells and from cells to tissues.
 Starting from observations of spatio-temporal phenomena, we seek multi-scale models that can explain the principles by which a system functions and that predict how it reacts to perturbations.
 We are interested in which simple physical and chemical rules at one molecular level generate complex, emergent behaviors at the next level?
 To answer such questions, we combine unique genomic technologies and quantitative microscopy with computer vision, computational science and theoretical physics.